scitt-community/scitt-api-emulator/README.md

 conda activate scitt
 ```

-## Clone the emulator
+## Clone the Emulator

 Clone the scitt-api-emulator repository and change into the scitt-api-emulator folder:

 ```sh
 git clone https://github.com/scitt-community/scitt-api-emulator.git
 ```

 or for ssh:

 ```sh
 git clone git@github.com:scitt-community/scitt-api-emulator.git
 ```

 then:

 ```sh
 cd scitt-api-emulator
 ```

-## Start the proxy server
+## Start the Proxy Server

 The proxy server supports 2 options currently:

 - 'CCF' uses the emulator server to create and verify receipts using the CCF tree algorithm
 - 'RKVST' uses the RKVST production SaaS server to create and verify  receipts using native Merkle trees

 Note the emulated is for experimentation only and not recommended for production use.

-### Start a fake emulated SCITT service
+### Start a Fake Emulated SCITT Service

 ```sh
 ./scitt-emulator.sh server --workspace workspace/ --tree-alg CCF
 ```

-### Start an RKVST SCITT proxy service
+### Start an RKVST SCITT Proxy Service

 ```sh
 ./scitt-emulator.sh server --workspace workspace/ --tree-alg RKVST
 ```

 The default port is 8000 but can be changed with the `--port` argument.